DanailMinchev/awesome-eosio/readme.md

 > A curated list of awesome [EOSIO](https://eos.io/) resources for users and developers.

 <p>
-  EOSIO is the most powerful infrastructure for decentralized applications and open source smart contract platform.<br />
+  EOSIO is the most powerful infrastructure for decentralized applications and open source smart contract platform.
   EOSIO software enables businesses to rapidly build and deploy high-performance and high-security blockchain-based applications.
 </p>